KRBN FAQ

 Futures positions are maintained with margin.
 This means that the fund is only required to post a certain amount of capital when taking a position.
 This is then increased or decreased daily with the performance of the future position.
 As a result, the fund maintains the remainder of the cash and invests in short-dated, high-quality instruments.
 Further, the fund also manages to the index by ensuring that the currency exposure is in line with the markets it is invested in.

-How does an investor gain access to the KRBN ETF?
+How does an investor gain access to the KRBN, KCCA, and KEUA ETFs?

-KRBN is a US exchange traded fund that is listed on the New York Stock Exchange.
-Individual shares of KRBN can be bought and sold throughout the trading day like other publicly traded securities through a broker-dealer on the Exchange.
+The ETFs are US exchange traded funds that are listed on the New York Stock Exchange.
+Individual shares of the Funds can be bought and sold throughout the trading day like other publicly traded securities through a broker-dealer on the Exchange.

 Does KRBN provide a K1 for tax purposes?